ninienowrin/task-manager/README.md

 - Prevents authenticated users from accessing the login page.
 - Redirects authenticated users to the task list page.

+### TaskCompletionGuard
+- Prevents authenticated users from accessing the edit task page if the task is completed.
+- Redirects authenticated users to the task list page.

 ## Usage

 ### Adding a Task
 1. Navigate to the task list page.
 2. Use the form to enter the task details.
 3. Click the "Add Task" button to add the task to the list.

+### Adding a Task
+1. Navigate to the task list page.
+2. Click on a task item to edit the specific task.
+3. Use the form to enter the new task.
+4. Click on the "Save" button to update the task.

 ### Completing a Task
 1. Navigate to the task list page.